 Vancouver to Seward Alaska Cruises

-Celebrity, Holland America, Norwegian, and Royal Caribbean run seven-day cruises from Vancouver to Seward.
-Viking Ocean Cruises sails a 10-day cruise.
-All ships embark from the Canada Place cruise terminal in Vancouver Harbor.
-The terminal doubles as a visitor center and event space, offering everything from cultural exhibits under its eye-catching white sail roof, to an interpretive waterside walking path, to free outdoor movie nights in the summer.
+Celebrity and Royal Caribbean typically run seven-day cruises from Vancouver to Seward.
+Ships embark from the Canada Place cruise terminal in Vancouver Harbor.
+The terminal doubles as a visitor center and event space, offering everything from cultural exhibits to an interpretive waterside walking path to free outdoor movie nights in the summer.
 The city itself is rich with diverse experiences like these.
 Many cruise passengers enjoy two to three full days exploring Vancouver before their Alaska cruise.

-All northbound ships on this route make their opening port call in Ketchikan, a tiny fishing community aptly nicknamed "Alaska's First City."
-The shore day in Ketchikan follows a full day cruising through the maze of forested islands and fjords that form the Alaskan Inside Passage.
-North from Ketchikan, most cruises next visit Juneau, the state capital and home of the quickly retreating Mendenhall Glacier, and Skagway.
-Viking, Celebrity, and Royal Caribbean make an additional call at Icy Strait.
-This small, privately owned port is well-known for the Icy Strait Point ZipRider, the longest single zipline in the world.
-Passengers on the 10-day Viking cruise enjoy additional port calls in Sitka and Valdez.
+Northbound ships on this route make their opening port call in Ketchikan, a tiny fishing community aptly nicknamed "Alaska's First City."
+From Ketchikan, most cruises next visit Juneau, the state capital and home of Mendenhall Glacier.
+Some cruise lines may make an additional call at Icy Strait.
+This small, privately owned port is known for the longest single zipline in the world.

 Although days in port and innumerable shore excursions treat cruisers to the fantastic experiences, Alaska's glaciers still star on this route.
-Cruise lines spend a full day sightseeing in either Glacier Bay National Park and Preserve or along the six-mile face of Hubbard Glacier (Norwegian Cruise Lines visit both).
+Cruise lines spend a full day sightseeing in either Glacier Bay National Park or along the six-mile face of Hubbard Glacier.
 This is essential Alaska: Indescribable landscapes of ancient ice amidst breathtaking wilderness.